4Cost of living in Ontario

 Cost of living in Toronto

 There’s no denying it, Toronto is expensive.
-CBC loves to report on the crazy real estate market, including a garage that costs $600,000 and “million-dollar houses” that look like backyard playhouses.
-The rest of Canada looks at Toronto the same way Australians see Sydney, Japanese see Tokyo or British see London—“you gotta be crazy or rich to live there!”
+CBC News loves to report on the crazy real estate market.
+The rest of Canada looks at Toronto the same way Australians see Sydney, the Japanese see Tokyo or the British see London—“you gotta be crazy or rich to live there!”

 Yet, Toronto welcomes plenty of newcomers and Canadians.
 There’s a large job market, salaries are higher and, well, it’s a fun city!